A calculus for modal compact Hausdorff spaces: Kripke completeness of

 Formulas of $\mathcal{L}_{\nabla \Box}$ will be interpreted in Kripke frames of the form $(X,E,T,S)$, where $E$ and $S$ are binary relations, and $T$ is a ternary relation.
-The modality $\Box$ is interpreted as in \cref{Sec:Admissibility}, while the interpretation of $\univ$ and $\nabla$ are a consequence of their definitions in terms of $\rightsquigarrow$: if $x \in X$ and $v$ is a valuation on $X$, we define
+The modality $\Box$ is interpreted as in \cref{Sec:Admissibility}, while the interpretations of $\univ$ and $\nabla$ are consequences of their definitions in terms of $\rightsquigarrow$: if $x \in X$ and $v$ is a valuation on $X$, we define

 The \emph{reversive extension} of $\mathcal{L}_{\nabla \Box}$ is obtained by extending $\mathcal{L}_{\nabla \Box}$ with the unary modalities $\univin$ and $\Boxin$, and the binary modalities $\nablain{1}$, $\nablain{2}$.
 We will also use the abbreviations (for $i=1,2$)